XM30 Mechanized Infantry Combat Vehicle

 The XM30 Mechanized Infantry Combat Vehicle (MICV), formerly known as the Optionally Manned Fighting Vehicle (OMFV), is a U.S. Army program to replace the M2 Bradley infantry fighting vehicle.
 MICV is one part of the Next Generation Combat Vehicle portfolio of programs.

 After the cancellation of the Ground Combat Vehicle in February 2014, the Army's M2 Bradley replacement effort was restarted under the Future Fighting Vehicle (FFV) program.
 The Army had US$50 million unspent from the GCV program to re-appropriate to the FFV.
 FFV was a research and development program to develop notional plans for IFVs.
 A decision on whether to pursue additional development beyond blueprints wasn't expected to come until 2016, according to Brig.
 Gen David Bassett, commander of PEO Ground Combat Systems.

-In June 2023, the Army down selected American Rheinmetall Vehicles and General Dynamics Land Systems to go forward in the competition.
+In June 2023, the Army selected American Rheinmetall Vehicles and General Dynamics Land Systems to go forward in the competition.